-On successful completion of this programme a student will have knowledge and understanding of:
+On successful completion of this programme you will have knowledge and understanding of:

-profession of clinical psychology and the knowledge required to underpin clinical and research practice
+- A1. psychological theory and evidence, encompassing specialist client group knowledge across the profession of clinical psychology and the knowledge required to underpin clinical and research practice - A2. core psychological theories, empirical evidence and treatment approaches in the fields of adult mental health, child and adolescence, learning disabilities and older adults, as well as in other specialist clinical areas of your choice - A3. clinical and research skills that demonstrate work with clients and systems based on a scientist-

-- A2. core psychological theories, empirical evidence and treatment approaches in the fields of adult mental health, child and adolescence, learning disabilities and older adults, as well as in other specialist clinical areas of your choice - A3. clinical and research skills that demonstrate work with clients and systems based on a scientistpractitioner and reflective-practitioner model that incorporates a cycle of assessment, formulation, intervention and evaluation - A4. the range of diagnostic categories linked to the field of clinical psychology - A5. critical analysis and evaluation skills of theory, empirical evidence and treatment approaches in clinical psychology research and practice - A6. research design, application and evaluation - A7. professional issues in clinical practice and service delivery - A8. a professional and ethical value base, including that set out in the bps code of conduct, the division of clinical psychology (DCP) statement of the core purpose and philosophy of the profession and the DCP professional practice guidelines, and in line with HCPC standards of proficiency, standards of education and training, and standards of conduct, performance and ethics - A9. professional competence that is related to personal and professional development and awareness of the clinical, professional and social context within which the work is undertaken.
+- practitioner and reflective-practitioner model that incorporates a cycle of assessment, formulation, intervention and evaluation - A4. the range of diagnostic categories linked to the field of clinical psychology - A5. critical analysis and evaluation skills of theory, empirical evidence and treatment approaches in clinical psychology research and practice - A6. research design, application and evaluation - A7. professional issues in clinical practice and service delivery - A8. a professional and ethical value base, including that set out in the bps code of conduct, the division of clinical psychology (DCP) statement of the core purpose and philosophy of the profession and the DCP professional practice guidelines, and in line with HCPC standards of proficiency, standards of education and training, and standards of conduct, performance and ethics - A9. professional competence that is related to personal and professional development and awareness of the clinical, professional and social context within which the work is undertaken.